Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 - **Must be run locally:** Our mission control software is a Java program that is to be run locally.
 As opposed to a web-app which can be run on virtually any machine, our program must be downloaded onto the machine that will be used to monitor the rocket during launch and it's flight.
 This also requires the Java 8 JDK to be installed on the machine.

 - **LoRaWAN:** Transmitting data between the rocket and our mission control program will be through LoRaWAN.
-This means our software's ability to communicate with the rocket is entirely dependent on how reliable and efficient LoraWAN's means of transmitting and receiving data is.
+This means our software's ability to communicate with the rocket is entirely dependent on how reliable and efficient LoRaWAN's means of transmitting and receiving data is.
 This may be a concern as the rocket reaches higher altitudes, but we are yet to conclude anything at this point.